4 November 2023

 Sincerely?
 My short term goal is always to please those families who are waiting for puppies out of our next litters and to exceed their (and my) expectations for health, brains, vigor and beauty.
-I did manage to achieve the goal of breeding a beautifully constructed sable female out of Oskar x Billie.
-Her call name is Campari and she has been registered as Kensington’s With Tonic, Please.
+Kensington kids go out on the AKC Conformation circuit to earn their CH titles and we have many advanced titles, too.

-We have a fabulous young male named Questa who is out of Yogi x Billie.
-With Questa added to our home pack, it will make my life a lot easier, as our current stud dogs all live elsewhere and with other forever families.
-We have Kensington males living in the Catskills, two in the Boston area, one in NYC and one in southern Vermont.
-Yogi, Beckham, Charlie and Questa have all tested CLEAR of the four genetic mutations for which we have tests in our breed (NCL, PLL, PRA3 and RCD4).
-This is terrific for us and for other breeders interested in an outcross to a Kensington dog.
-Please reach out to me, if you have interest in using one of my stud dogs.
+We have a fabulous six year old male named Questa who is out of Yogi x Billie.
+Questa won the Award of Merit at our TTCA National Specialty in 2019, took the Best of Breed award at the Oaks, PA show in 2019 and was on television on Thanksgiving 2019 – you can still watch him compete in the Non Sporting Group of The 2019 National Dog Show.
+Just google it and there are links that are easy to follow.
+He earned two medals at the two Westminster shows in which he competed – one in 2019 and the other in 2021.
+With Questa added to our home pack, it has made my life a lot easier, as our current stud dogs all live elsewhere and with other forever families.
+Yogi, Beckham, Julius, Tashi and Questa have all tested CLEAR of the four genetic mutations for which we have tests in our breed (NCL, PLL, PRA3 and RCD4) and I have frozen semen from all of them.
+And they have all tested bilaterally normal in the BAER hearing test.
 Please also know that I make NO ASSUMPTIONS and submit cheek swabs on every animal in my breeding program to the AHT in England for full genetic testing.
 CBP is a temporary classification, as far as I am concerned, and that assumption is not enough to provide absolute clarity.

 A LITTLE U.S. BREED HISTORY:

 Part of what I enjoy about my breeding program is staying in touch with breeders who have influenced me over the years and getting to know breeders much more experienced than I, from whom I can learn and with whom, discuss new things.
 One of my favorite breeder friends is Tina Bayer, of Doe Run Belgian Sheepdogs.
 Tina sets the bar as high as it can be set and fully understands and has seen the aftermath of premature neutering in male dogs.
 She and Alice Smith were both instrumental in helping to land my first litter of TTs back in March 2009.
-Alice is a very old timer in Tibetan Terriers.
-She will be judging Sweepstakes at our 2019 BCTTC Specialty Show in Wrentham, Massachusetts on June 1, 2019.
-Last summer, I had the pleasure of catching up with Alice Smith, now of Ipswich, Massachusetts.
+Alice was a very old timer in Tibetan Terriers and passed away in summer 2023.

-Alice’s kennel prefix is Prin-Su and that comes from the registered names of her foundation stud and brood bitch: Luneville Prince Kumana and Chubitang’s Susan.
+Alice’s kennel prefix was Prin-Su and that cames from the registered names of her foundation stud and brood bitch: Luneville Prince Kumana and Chubitang’s Susan.
 I say ‘her’, but I can’t leave Alice’s husband Bill out of Prin-Su’s history, as they worked together in the development of their Prin-Su Tibetan Terriers.
 Here’s a little bit of history behind Alice’s TTs and subsequently, mine.